MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/faq-region-language.md

 ## In which region is Sales Premium available?

-Sales Premium is available in the following countries or regions:
+Sales Premium is only available in the following countries or regions:

 - Asia Pacific (APJ)
 - Canada (CAN)